bensoille/check_url_metrics_collection/README.md

 - URL checker : target URL and check period
 - Metrics storage : number of workers to launch
 ## Prepare postgresql
-This step would be automatic soon, it's needed and not use *admin* user from scripts...
+> postgresql preparation step would be fully automatic soon, it's important that this facility does not use *admin* user...
 ### Create user
 Create a user that has non-admin role, via *aiven* GUI or with *admin user*.
 This username will be passed as an argument on *docker run* time.
 > In instructions below we assume that this new username is *pguser*